Cooking in The Keys

 What to Serve with Fried Fish

 I have a recipe for Lemon Asparagus Rice that would go perfectly with panko-crusted snapper.
 I make it with jasmine rice, asparagus, lemon zest, fresh herbs, and butter.
-You can also add some tartar sauce.
+You can also add some tartar sauce or spicy mayo.

-Here are some other sides that would be great:
+Here are some more sides that would be great:

 Can I Bread The Fish Early in The Day?